Create A Use Case Diagram

 Saving, Printing, Sharing and Presenting

-• To save a version of your diagram, click on the Save Visualization button in the button bar.
+• To save your diagram's version, click the Save Visualization button in the button bar.

-• To print the use case, click on Print in the middle top bar of your screen, above the drawing context.
+• To print the use case, click Print in the middle top bar of your screen above the drawing context.
 A printer-friendly version of your screen is shown.
-From there follow the browser's printing features.
+From there, follow the browser's printing features.

 • Search for your diagram in the search bar of the Dragon1 website and check if your diagram communicates what you want.